 - Average Pace with walking, running, and Bootcamp.

-Although Peloton designed the watch app well and it gets pretty decent reviews by Peloton users, some folks report a weird issue that’s impacted their use of the app over the last few months.
+Although Peloton designed the watch app well and gets pretty decent reviews from Peloton users, some folks report a weird issue that’s impacted their use of the app over the last few months.

-These Peloton app metrics simply go missing from your Apple Watch.
+These Peloton app metrics go missing from your Apple Watch.

-If you are having these issues, please try each of the steps and check if it resolves your issue.
+If you are having these issues, please try each step and check if it resolves your issue.

 Update to the latest version of the Peloton App

-This is one app that gets constant developer attention and they try to fix as many bugs as they can in order to achieve a great experience for users.
+This app gets constant developer attention, and they try to fix as many bugs as they can to achieve a great experience for users.

 As of writing, the current Peloton App version is 14.2.1, released on June 25th, 2020.